Probing supersolidity through excitations in a spin-orbit-coupled Bose-Einstein condensate

 Supersolidity is an exotic phase of matter characterized by two spontaneously-broken continuous symmetries, translational symmetry and U(1) gauge symmetry \cite{Boninsegni2012,Recati2023}.
-They are associated to two independent order parameters and manifest themselves as a modulated density, reminiscent of a solid, and a global phase coherence, characteristic of a superfluid \cite{Andreev1969,Chester1970,Leggett1970}.
-This dual nature leads to a remarkably rich excitation spectrum with both superfluid and crystal excitations \cite{Hofmann2021}, including two gapless Goldstone modes.
-After the first realizations of supersolids in quantum gases \cite{Leonard2017,Li2017,Tanzi2019, Boettcher2019, Chomaz2019}, exploring their dynamics has thus been the focus of experimental research in recent years \cite{LeonardScience2017,TanziNature2019,Guo2019,Natale2019,Tanzi2021,Norcia2022,Biagioni2024,Casotti2024} as it provides an unambiguous signature of supersolidity.
-Bose-Einstein condensates (BECs) with spin-orbit coupling, where the internal states of the particles are linked to their momentum through optical coupling \cite{Lin2011}, have been shown to host a supersolid state of matter in the form of the so-called stripe phase.
-Due to its conceptual simplicity, it can be described analytically and is thus ideally suited to study the exotic properties of supersolids \cite{Wang2010,Ho2011,Lin2011,Li2012,Martone2021}.
-However, only very fragile realizations of the stripe phase have been demonstrated so far, and the contrast of the stripes, i.e., of the density modulation, was vanishingly small \cite{Li2017,Putra2020}.
-As a result, the excitations of this phase have been widely believed to be experimentally inaccessible and a debate has arisen over their nature \cite{Geier2023}.
-It was fueled by the observation that other platforms fall into two distinct categories: supersolids that support phonon modes \cite{TanziNature2019, Natale2019}, and supersolids that are stiff \cite{LeonardScience2017}, meaning that the periodicity of their density modulation is fixed.
-This led to the following question: are spin-orbit-coupled supersolid stripes stiff or do they host phonon modes?
+They are associated with two independent order parameters and manifest themselves, respectively, as a modulated density, reminiscent of the crystalline structure of a solid, and a global phase coherence, characteristic of a superfluid \cite{Andreev1969,Chester1970,Leggett1970}.
+In recent years, several quantum-gas platforms have realized superfluids with a spontaneous density modulation \cite{Leonard2017,Li2017,Tanzi2019, Boettcher2019, Chomaz2019}.
+Among these, Bose-Einstein condensates (BECs) with spin-orbit coupling, where the internal states of the particles are linked to their momentum through optical coupling \cite{Lin2011}, have been shown to host a supersolid state of matter where the density modulation takes the form of stripes.
+Owing to its conceptual simplicity, this so-called stripe phase is analytically tractable and serves as a powerful platform for exploring supersolid phenomena \cite{Wang2010,Ho2011,Lin2011,Li2012,Martone2021}.